-, – am SGT with Diana Kelley, CTO, Executive Mentor, Research Analyst, Security Keynote Speaker
+, –am with Diana Kelley, CTO, Executive Mentor, Research Analyst, Security Keynote Speaker

 The pandemic touched our lives on different levels in 2020, causing enormous changes to lifestyles and workplaces.
 The cybersecurity industry was no exception.
 Remote working exploded, seemingly overnight, leaving many organizations vulnerable and ill-prepared.